UCLA Asks Most Employees To Keep Working From Home Until March 2021

 Not all of UCLA’s workers are able to work from home.
 Beck noted that the change will not apply to those who have already been working on campus, anyone associated with the ramp-up of UCLA research, or instructors and support staff who have already been approved to return to campus to hold their winter courses with an on-campus component.
 Some of UCLA’s K-12 schools staff may also be asked to return sooner than March.

 The vast majority of UCLA staff and students have been working and learning from home since COVID-19 began to spread in March.
-However, with the Pac-12 reversing itself to play this fall, student athletes would need to return to campus to prepare for a season expected to start on Nov.
+However, with the Pac-12 reversing a decision not to play this fall, student athletes would need to return to campus to prepare for a season expected to start on Nov.
 6.